osvaldo7/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for Course Project at Coursera
+Repository for Course Project Assessment at Coursera